 It is not a secret anymore on the fact that coffee contains a significant amount of caffeine.
 Even decaf coffee has some caffeine though in very little quantities.
-How long does a cup of coffee stay in your system be a question on every coffee drinker?
+How long does a cup of coffee stay in your system is a question for every coffee drinker.
 Caffeine being a familiar drug stimulates the nervous system.
 After caffeine enters the body, it raises the heart rate and blood pressure.
 Coffee after being consumed reaches its crowning level and has a half-life of about 5 hours after taking it.
 It can take 10 hours to completely clear it.

 Persons with caffeine sensitivity will feel the symptoms of up to several days of consumption.
 For such persons, it is recommended that they take coffee six hours before they go to bed.
 So, if you sleep by 11 pm, you are required to take coffee, not after 5 pm.

 When addressing this question, it’s important to note that the other ingredients of coffee such as sugar are absorbed into the body immediately upon drinking a cup of coffee.
 Caffeine takes some time to stay in the body.
 Coffee is at the peak 30 minutes to 1 hour after being taken into the body.
 You will become very active during this period and even for the next 5 hrs.

 Then it is metabolized by the liver immediately.
 Signs commonly seen are a jittery feeling, frequent urination, and having some spike of body energy.
 These symptoms will reduce as caffeine breaks down.
 So if one consumes 20 mg of caffeine, after 6 hours half of it will be consumed leaving the rest in the body.
 Knowing how much caffeine is left on the body is determined by laboratory examinations done on the patient.